 SIWES Administrative Assistant – Secretary

-The Committee shall be meeting once in a semester to prepare for the session’s SIWES activities, as well as review the preceding session’s performance.
+The Committee shall be meeting at least once in a semester to prepare for the session’s SIWES activities, as well as review the preceding session’s performance.

 University SIWES Coordinator